eruffaldi/wine_vcpp/README.md

 # TODO

-1) Solve CMake issue and test with: Kinect 2 SDK and pre-compiled OpenCV 3.3
+Solve CMake issue and test with: Kinect 2 SDK and pre-compiled OpenCV 3.3
-2) Support for pure x86 and x86_amd64: note that Wine in Linux supports 64bit executables, while this is not a case of OSX due to a major incompatibility between OSX and Win64 in terms of ABI: https://www.winehq.org/wwn/364#Wine64%20on%20Mac%20OS%20X

 # Related